nsrau/azure-docs.it-it/articles/storage/files/storage-files-how-to-create-large-file-share.md

 ---
-title: Abilitare e creare condivisioni file di grandi dimensioni-File di Azure
-description: Questo articolo illustra come abilitare e creare condivisioni di file di grandi dimensioni.
+title: Enable and create large file shares - Azure Files
+description: In this article, you learn how to enable and create large file shares.
 author: roygara
 ms.service: storage
 ms.topic: conceptual
-ms.date: 10/16/2019
+ms.date: 11/20/2019
 ms.author: rogarana
 ms.subservice: files
-ms.openlocfilehash: 00db5905c008644bc21704179363849756fa7dcc
+ms.openlocfilehash: 34b8af56a8f2f108b96ca07fa73f90bb9eb5bf13
-ms.sourcegitcommit: 12de9c927bc63868168056c39ccaa16d44cdc646
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72518421"
+ms.locfileid: "74422734"
 ---
-# <a name="how-to-enable-and-create-large-file-shares"></a>Come abilitare e creare condivisioni file di grandi dimensioni

-In origine, le condivisioni file standard potevano essere scalate fino a 5 TiB, ora con condivisioni file di grandi dimensioni, che possono essere scalate fino a 100 TiB.
-Per impostazione predefinita, le condivisioni file Premium vengono ridimensionate fino a 100 TiB.

-Per scalare fino a 100 TiB usando condivisioni file standard, è necessario abilitare l'account di archiviazione per l'uso di condivisioni file di grandi dimensioni. È possibile abilitare un account esistente o creare un nuovo account per usare condivisioni file di grandi dimensioni.
+# <a name="how-to-enable-and-create-large-file-shares"></a>How to enable and create large file shares

+Originally, standard file shares could only scale up to 5 TiB, now, with large file shares, they can scale up to 100 TiB.
+Premium file shares scale up to 100 TiB by default.

+In order to scale up to 100 TiB using standard file shares, you must enable your storage account to use large file shares.
+You can either enable an existing account or create a new account to use large file shares.

 ## <a name="prerequisites"></a>Prerequisiti

-Se non si ha una sottoscrizione di Azure, creare un [account gratuito](https://azure.microsoft.com/free/) prima di iniziare.
+- Se non si ha una sottoscrizione di Azure, creare un [account gratuito](https://azure.microsoft.com/free/) prima di iniziare.
+- If you intend to use Azure CLI, make sure you [install the latest version](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
+- If you intend to use Azure PowerShell, make sure you [install the latest version](https://docs.microsoft.com/powershell/azure/install-az-ps?view=azps-3.0.0).

 ## <a name="restrictions"></a>Restrizioni

-Gli account abilitati per condivisioni file di grandi dimensioni supportano con ridondanza locale o ZRS.
-Per il momento, gli account abilitati per le condivisioni file di grandi dimensioni non supportano GZRS, GRS o RA-GRS.
-L'abilitazione di condivisioni file di grandi dimensioni in un account è un processo irreversibile, una volta abilitato, l'account non può essere convertito in GZRS, GRS o RA-GRS.
+Large file shares enabled accounts support LRS or ZRS.
+For now, large file shares enabled accounts do not support GZRS, GRS, or RA-GRS.
+Enabling large file shares on an account is an irreversible process, once it is enabled your account cannot be converted to GZRS, GRS, or RA-GRS.

 ## <a name="create-a-new-storage-account"></a>Creare un nuovo account di archiviazione.

+### <a name="portal"></a>di Microsoft Azure

 Accedere al [portale di Azure](https://portal.azure.com).